Position

 Responsibilities:

-• Assist bartenders in preparing and serving drinks, ensuring accuracy and efficiency.
+• Assist bartenders in preparing drinks, ensuring accuracy and efficiency.

-• Stock and organize bar supplies, including liquor, beer, and other beverages.
+• Stock and organize bar supplies, including liquor, mixers, and glassware.

-• Maintain cleanliness and orderliness of the bar area, including cleaning glassware, equipment, and surfaces.
+• Maintain a clean and organized bar area, including cleaning tables and equipment.

-• Handle cash and credit card transactions, providing accurate change and maintaining financial records.
+• Handle cash and credit card transactions, ensuring accuracy and providing excellent customer service.

 Qualifications

-• High school diploma or equivalent required; additional education or training in hospitality or bartending is a plus.
+• High school diploma or equivalent required; additional education or experience in hospitality is a plus.

 • Previous experience as a bar back or in a similar role is preferred.

-• Excellent customer service skills and the ability to interact with customers in a friendly and professional manner.
+• Excellent customer service skills and the ability to work well with others.

 • Ability to work in a fast-paced environment and manage multiple tasks simultaneously.